syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Columns.md

 ### Header Text alignment

-`Align` the header text of column header using `HeaderTextAlign` property of `columns`.
+`Align` the header text of column header using `HeaderTextAlign` property of `Columns`.
 There are four possible ways to align header text, they are

 1. Right
 2. Left